gabriel-dehan/WolcenExtractor/README.md

 /!\ Windows only /!\\

 This program allows the unpacking of Wolcen `.pak` files and the decryption of CryEngine XML files.
-It is only usable from the command line (`cmd`) on Windows (Works for sure on Windows 10, not sure about previous versions).
+It is only usable from the command line (`cmd`) on Windows (Works for sure on Windows 10, not sure about previous versions as I haven't tested it.).

 This program makes use of atom0s Wolcen's RSA keydumper to retrieve the RSA key used for decrypting pak files.
-The RSA Key is then written to an `wolcen.rsa`.
+The RSA Key is then written to an `wolcen.rsa` file in this program's folder if you ever need it.

 ## Disclaimer